ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 - **Durability**: Designing the case to protect the components from physical damage.

 The final design was printed using a 3D printer, resulting in a functional and aesthetically pleasing case.

 ![](assets/images/printing_timelapse.gif)
+*The process of printing case for the device*

 ## Data Collection Methodology